-- 1. When you press the ENTER key set to TABKEY, COPYKEY, or NULLKEY, no screen changes are processed, including the command line, and the keywords BEFORE, AFTER, ONLY, and IGNORE have no effect.
-A PA/PF key would have to be used to process the command line and/or to change the ENTER key definition. - 2.
-ONLY as part of the ENTER key setting should be used with extreme caution, since the command line will not be processed.
+- 1. When you use the ENTER key set to COPYKEY, you should close the printer at the end of the editing session.
+If your printer is defined as a 3203, 3211, 3262, 4245, or 3289e, see the VM/SP CP General User Command Reference under LOADVFCB for information on the default FCB. - 2.
+When you press the ENTER key set to TABKEY, COPYKEY, or NULLKEY, no screen changes are processed, including the command line, and the keywords BEFORE, AFTER, ONLY, and IGNORE have no effect.
+A PA/PF key would have to be used to process the command line and/or to change the ENTER key definition. - 3.
+ONLY as part of the ENTER key setting should be used with extreme care, since the command line will not be processed.
 A PA/PF key would have to be used to process the command line and/or to change the ENTER key definition.